 A portion of the Series 1997 bonds was used to purchase U.S. government securities, which were placed in an irrevocable escrow fund to be used for the debt service payments related to the refunded portion of the 1993 bonds.
-As of June 30, 2023 and June 30, 2022, the amounts of the refunded bonds outstanding, which were previously eliminated from the financial statements as a result of the refunding, are \$689,503 and \$762,386, respectively.
+As of June 30, 2024 and June 30, 2023, the amounts of the refunded bonds outstanding, that were previously eliminated from the financial statements as a result of the refunding, are \$723,776 and \$689,503, respectively.